Cladding in apartments

 Who is the Victorian Building Authority (VBA) and what is their role relating to cladding?

 The VBA regulates the building and plumbing industries in Victoria.
-They are working with councils, and the CSV in conjunction with owners and owners’ corporations to investigate, assess and take appropriate action in regards to the use of combustible cladding on buildings within Victoria.
+They are working with councils, and the CSV in conjunction with owners and owners’ corporations to investigate, assess and take appropriate action in regard to the use of combustible cladding on buildings within Victoria.

 They have important information regarding;